rsvim/rfc/6-ColoringSystem.md

 Pros:

 1. Can directly use all existing vim's syntax files.
+It can help rsvim inherits the syntaxes/colorshemes from Vim community.

+Cons:

+1. Vim's syntax/colorscheme is written in `vim` script, which is completely not compatible with rsvim.
+Unless we create a vimscript interpreter, or a tool to convert vim scripts into js scripts.

 ### TextMate